Volkswagen looks to electric vehicles, cost cuts for profit recovery

 “Our good performance in 2020, a year dominated by crisis, will give us momentum for accelerating our transformation,” Chief Executive Herbert Diess said in a statement.

+Asked about the closely-watched issue of a potential listing of luxury division Porsche AG, Diess said there was no need for immediate action given Porsche’s importance to the carmaker’s turnaround efforts.

+“That’s why you need to think very very hard about every single step,” he said.

-Preferred shares in the company rose as much as 5% to their highest level since July 16, 2015, given the carmaker a market valuation of more than 116 billion euros ($138 billion).
+Preferred shares in the company rose as much as 6.5% to their highest level since July 13, 2015, giving the carmaker a market valuation of more than 118 billion euros ($141 billion).
 They are up more than a third year-to-date.

 Volkswagen aims to more than double deliveries of electric vehicles to 1 million this year, it said, adding it would also apply a standardised platform model introduced for vehicle production years ago to software, batteries and charging.